 This site is being built in public.
-The budget explainer is live and sourced to the June 2026 city budget; more sections are on the way.
+The budget and Board of Supervisors explorers are live; more is on the way.

 Civic data for San Francisco.

-Sourced dashboards on how the city actually works.
-We start with the budget.
-The Board of Supervisors and the housing pipeline are next.
+Sourced dashboards on how the city actually works — starting with the city budget and twelve years of Board of Supervisors votes.
+The housing pipeline is next.
 Built to be read, shared, and corrected.

 ● Live